MicrosoftDocs/learn/learn-pr/wwl-azure/configure-continuous-deployment-container-apps/includes/6-examine-environment-secret-variables-pipelines.md

 Environment variables are specific to the operating system you're using.
 They're injected into a pipeline in platform-specific ways.
 The format corresponds to how environment variables get formatted for your specific scripting platform.

-On UNIX systems (macOS and Linux), environment variables have the format $NAME.
-On Windows, the format is %NAME% for batch and $env:NAME in PowerShell.
+On UNIX systems (macOS and Linux), environment variables have the format `$NAME`.
+On Windows, the format is `%NAME%` for batch and `$env:NAME` in PowerShell.

 System and user-defined variables also get injected as environment variables for your platform.
 When variables convert into environment variables, variable names become uppercase, and periods turn into underscores.
-For example, the variable name any.variable becomes the variable name $ANY_VARIABLE.
+For example, the variable name any.variable becomes the variable name `$ANY_VARIABLE`.

 There are variable naming restrictions for environment variables (example: you can't use `secret` at the start of a variable name).